-What is an IPAT Test – Key Facts
+What is an IBM IPAT Test – Key Facts

 An IPAT Test (Information Processing Aptitude Test) is designed to assess an individual’s ability to reason numerically with information under time pressure conditions and, in particular, analyse and solve problems.
 The test does not check any technical know-how.